thomazyazima/thomazyazima.github.io/week-1/2-github-intro/README.md

 ![repository-commits-1](../imgs/repository-commits-1.png)

-Commits are records of changes.
-It's kind of like saving your work, only you get to associate your changes with a message.
-The great thing about git is that you can revert back to any previous commit.
-So say I'm working on a project and accidentally delete a directory that I didn't mean to, and I commit the change and push it to the master branch.
-Major oops in programs like Microsoft Word or Excel.
-But GitHub is great, because I can just go back to the previous commit.
-Because you may have to do this, it's good to commit early and often.
+A commit is a snapshot of your code that you can go back to at any time.
+Check out what the commit log looks like for the devbootcamp curriculum repo!

+We will talk more about commits in the tracking changes challenge.

 ![repository-commits-2](../imgs/repository-commits-2.png)

 ## Release 1: What is git?

 GitHub uses git for version control.
-Go through the following resources to learn a bit about verson control and git.
+Go through the following resources to learn a bit about what that means.

 - Read: [Version Control](http://skillcrush.com/2013/02/11/version-control/)
 - Read: Skillcrush's Git Series [Git](http://skillcrush.com/2013/02/18/git/) and [Getting Started with Git](http://skillcrush.com/2013/02/20/get-started-working-with-git/)